I am a photographer based in California.

 The desert landscape for me is about metaphor.
 I strive to document the compelling interplay and interconnectedness between the human and the natural, exploring the contrast between the vastness of the landscape, how people live here, and the ingenious, often ironic yet poignant structures they place on it.

-Projects include Darwin, Mines of the Darwin Quadrangle, Desert Flora and Joshua Tree.
+Desert projects include Darwin, Gateway, Mines of the Darwin Quadrangle, There Yet and Flora.